- Discover historic Portuguese cities like Lisbon, Coimbra, Tomar, and Porto

-Portugal's history and legacy is deeply connected with the sea, particularly with the fishing industry.
+Portugal's history and legacy are deeply connected with the sea, particularly with the fishing industry.
 The day will begin by visiting a nearby beach, waiting for the traditional fishing boats to arrive with the catch of the day.
-Watch the frenzy of sellers and buyers on the shore, as well as at a quaint fish market.
+Watch the frenzy of sellers and buyers on the shore and at a quaint fish market.

-After a little rest and relaxation, you'll set off for yet another tour.
+After some rest and relaxation, you'll set off for another tour.
 You'll enjoy one of the most iconic experiences in Porto: a guided tour and tasting at an exquisite port wine cellar, where you'll learn all about the history, culture, and charm of Porto's famous port production.

 Day 7: Douro Valley: Touring & Tasting at Wine Estate

 You can't visit Portugal without enjoying a wine tasting.
-Today you'll do just that, with a full-day tour to the scenic Douro Valley Wine Region.
-This charming and unique area is located in the north of Portugal, known for its demarcated wine (the first in the world) and its stunning landscape.
+Today you'll do just that with a full-day tour of the scenic Douro Valley wine region.
+This charming and unique area is located in northern Portugal, known for its demarcated wine (the first in the world) and its stunning landscape.

 It's time to say goodbye to beautiful Portugal!
-Your private driver will transfer you to the Porto Airport in time to catch your flight home, or onto your next destination.
+Your private driver will transfer you to the Porto Airport in time to catch your flight home or to your next destination.

 More Great Portugal Itineraries